Wrexham: Media

-Wrexham's newspapers include two daily titles, Reach plc's Daily Post run remotely, and Newsquest's The Leader (formerly Wrexham Evening Leader) run from Mold.
+Wrexham's newspapers include two daily titles, Reach plc's Daily Post run remotely, and Newsquest's The Leader (formerly Wrexham Evening Leader) run from Mold, closing their Wrexham office in 2018.

 The Leader, Wrexham edition, has a circulation of 1,780, and the Daily Post has a circulation of 6,843 but covers all of North Wales.

 Two commercial radio stations used to broadcast from the Wrexham area – Communicorp station Heart North and Mid Wales and Global Radio-owned Capital North West and Wales, and a third station, Capital Cymru (serving Anglesey and Gwynedd).
 However, the studios in Gwersyllt were closed in January 2025 and are now vacant.

 BBC Cymru Wales has a studio and newsroom for radio, television and online services based at Glyndŵr University on Mold Road.
 From March 2008 to January 2021, the university was also the base for Calon FM, a community radio station that served Wrexham however the licence transferred from Wrexham Community Broadcasting CIC to Premier Radio CIC in April 2025.

-Eagles Meadow is the home of Premier Radio.
+Wrexham City Radio, formerly Premier Radio, is based in Eagles Meadow.

-An online news website covering the Wrexham area, Wrexham.com, has operated from offices on Regent Street in the city centre since 2012.
+An online news website covering the Wrexham area, Wrexham.com, has operated from offices on Yorke Street in the city centre since 2012.